 What both Larson and Summerscale demonstrate is what I would call the power of investigative history.
 They are not merely collecting facts; they are unearthing them.
 And I think that’s what often separates a mediocre crime book from a great one.

-Your fourth book—All The President’s Men by Carl Bernstein and Bob Woodward—comes as something of a relief after all maniacal murdering.
+Your fourth choice of true crime books—All The President’s Men by Carl Bernstein and Bob Woodward—comes as something of a relief after all maniacal murdering.
 But it’s still a pretty frightening tale,

 and no less so for being so well-known.
 Talk us through it.